BRP Jose Rizal: Construction and design

-The entire team of the Technical Inspection and Acceptance Committee witnessed the sea acceptance tests for the ship in South Korea, and reported that it had “generally satisfactory” results.
+The entire team of the Technical Inspection and Acceptance Committee witnessed the sea acceptance tests for the ship in South Korea, and reported that it had "generally satisfactory" results.

-On May 23, 2020, the ship arrived in Subic Bay, Zambales after a five-day journey from Ulsan, South Korea.
+On 23 May 2020, the ship arrived in Subic Bay, Zambales after a five-day journey from Ulsan, South Korea.
 The commissioning was delayed after one of the ship's 65-crew tested positive for COVID-19 amidst the pandemic.
-On July 10, 2020, the ship was eventually commissioned into service, making the name BRP Jose Rizal (FF-150) official.
+On 10 July 2020, the ship was eventually commissioned into service, making the name BRP Jose Rizal (FF-150) official.

+Service history

+The BRP Jose Rizal participated in RIMPAC 2020.

+In December 2021, she was dispatched to Palawan to provide humanitarian assistance to communities affected by Typhoon Odette.